-The stories we read children play a large part in influencing their childhoods, worldviews and values.
+The children’s book we read as kids play a large role in influencing our childhoods, worldviews and values.
 Good literature helps children make sense of the world around them, learn about their own communities as well as how other people around the world live.
 Further than simply teaching children about how things are, great stories can spark imaginations, and inspire children to create realities they would like to see played out in the world.

 LGBTQ+ children’s literature is powerful and important genre for ALL children and families.
 LGBTQ+ children’s books teach children about human rights and humanitarian values.
 They encourage children to be inclusive, empathetic and treat everyone with respect.
 As well as provide education and exploration of important topics like identity and gender.
 LGBTQ+ children’s book can also increase self-esteem by teaching children how to positively view their identities and how to value everyone around them.